Skip to main content

 PropertyTypeRequired

 filtersIFBUserFilters.
-For details about the filter object see Working With Filters in Embedded Scenarios.Required
+For more information about the filter object, see Working With Filters in Embedded Scenarios.Yes

 const dashboard = document.querySelector('qrvey-dashboard');